inbo/data-publication/datasets/inboveg-niche-vlaanderen-events/README.md

-# Inboveg - Niche Vlaanderen
+# InboVeg - NICHE-Vlaanderen groundwater related vegetation relevés for Flanders, Belgium

-*Inboveg - Niche Vlaanderen* is a sampling event dataset published by the Research Institute for Nature and Forest (INBO) at http://dataset.inbo.be/inboveg-niche-vlaanderen-events.
+*InboVeg - NICHE-Vlaanderen groundwater related vegetation relevés for Flanders, Belgium* is a sampling event dataset published by the Research Institute for Nature and Forest (INBO) at http://dataset.inbo.be/inboveg-niche-vlaanderen-events.

-**This dataset has not yet been published.**

 ## Data publication process